Black Dragon Pearl Tea is a rare tightly hand-rolled black tea from the Yunnan province of China.

 The dragon is said to bring power, strength, and good luck for people who are worthy of it.

 I gain my energy and strength every morning as I sip this lovely Black Dragon Pearl tea.
 And perhaps a little bit of luck and prosperity will come my way.

 If you don’t wish to buy online, check your local specialty tea shop.
 I used to buy my local Teavana tea shop but unfortunately, they are now closed.
 So I buy online.

 The choice is yours, but you really shouldn’t miss out on this exquisite tea.
 If you have a tea merchant that is a personal preference, please share with us here.

 Health Benefits of Black Tea

 Black tea is high in polyphenols, a potent antioxidant.
 Antioxidants have proven health benefits to cardiovascular health.

 Black tea contains an amino acid called l-theanine, which is unique to tea and has some very interesting effects on the brain.
 L-theanine increases alpha brain waves inducing a calm and deeply relaxed state.
 Combined with the caffeine, which is about half the amount found in coffee, the overall effect is a focused calm.

 Many scientific studies show that regular tea drinking can have significant health benefits.
-After all, it is a plant based food.
+After all, it is a plant-based food.
 Flavonoids, the same compounds found in fruits and vegetables, are the major bioactive compounds found in tea.
 However, in tea, they are found in very high concentrations.
 Because of this, tea may help to maintain good health.

 Tea flavonoids are linked to cardiovascular health, cancer prevention, weight management, metabolism and other health benefits.
-Research studies have shown that tea drinkers tend to have lower risk for cardiovascular disease, certain cancers and many other chronic diseases.
+Research studies have shown that tea drinkers tend to have a lower risk for cardiovascular disease, certain cancers and many other chronic diseases.